The possession of a hand lens is one of the defining characteristics of a naturalist.

 Glass versus plastic lens?

-The optical lens in a hand lens can be made from glass or plastic.
+The optic in a hand lens can be made from glass or plastic.
+Serious naturalists and professionals will always choose a glass lens.
 Plastic lenses are generally more affordable and lighter but are of lower optical quality and are more difficult to clean.
-Plastic hand lenses, however, can be a good choice for schools and young children.
+Plastic hand lenses and magnifiers, however, can be a good choice for schools and young children, for these users have a look at the Hand Held Magnifier.

 How many optical elements?